mlapierre/dual-task-mot-vwm/README.md

     analyse('mark_l')

 This will display a graph of the performance for each condition for all sessions.
 Error bars represent 95% confidence intervals.
+It will also output the results of inferential tests.

 You can view the results for a subset of sessions, e.g., if you need to see the performance for a single session: